zachjennings/zachjennings.github.io/stats_notes/index.md

 [emcee: The MCMC Hammer, Foreman-Mackey et al. 2012](http://arxiv.org/abs/1202.3665).
 A nice read on MCMC algorithms, including (arguably) the most commonly used one in astronomy, emcee.
 It's one I've started using extremely frequently in my own research.
 See also [Daniel Foreman-Mackey's website for the emcee package.](http://dan.iel.fm/emcee/current/)

+##Statistical Discussions
+[American Statistical Association Statement on p-values, 2016](http://amstat.tandfonline.com/doi/abs/10.1080/00031305.2016.1154108).
+This statement represents the first time the ASA has ever released a statement regarding a specific analysis practice.
+The actual statement on p-values is required reading, but much of the meat of the statement comes from the supplementary papers written by the majority of the individual authors.

+[Bayesian Model Selection in Social Research, Raftery 1995](http://www.stat.washington.edu/raftery/Research/PDF/socmeth1995.pdf).
+Somewhat old, but still a good discussion of model selection in a Bayesian context.

+[Ch.
+26: "How do we choose our default methods?"
+Andrew Gelman](http://www.stat.columbia.edu/~gelman/research/published/copss.pdf).
+Book chapter (I'm not familiar with the full source) giving some interesting discussion on the selection of default statistical methods in various contexts.

 ##Examples of Applications in Astronomy
 For those who like seeing practical examples: